-The recession has hit us all and cutbacks have to be made in every walk of life.
+Costs have risen significantly and cutbacks are having to be made in every walk of life.
 Yet that doesn’t mean we have to give up on what we love doing most — and that’s maintaining our aquariums.

 It’s all about adapting our thinking and doing things in a more cost-conscious manner.
 So check out our tips to keep your fish thriving on a budget.

 1. LED lighting means lower running costs.
 There’s no heat, so no chiller needed.

 2. More efficient pumps mean lower running costs.